pamtrak06/edjanger/README.md

 ## Presentation
 ([go up to table of content](#table-of-content))

-Scripts for easyest docker commands in a docker working folder (Dockerfile)
+Scripts for shortest and easyest docker commands in a docker working folder (Dockerfile)

 Tired about repeating docker commands with long parameters ?